JornWildt/Mason/README.md

 ## Comparing to other hypermedia formats

 Mason is not the only format for hypermedia enabled APIs.
-Actually it is heavily inspired by existing formats such as HAL which it owns a lot to.
+Actually it is heavily inspired by existing formats such as HAL which it owes a lot to.
 Here is a short comparison to some of the other formats:

 [HAL](http://tools.ietf.org/html/draft-kelly-json-hal-06): Mason builds on the ideas from HAL.
 Both formats works by merging raw API data with additional hypermedia elements.
 Mason adds complex hypermedia elements, error handling and more (see below).